Customer Behaviour Policy

 Informing the individual and appeals

-Prior to an individual having an amber or red Flag attached to their record, the Customer Support Manager will send the individual a letter informing them of the decision and the resulting actions or restrictions imposed.
+29. Once a decision has been made the amber or red Flag will be attached to their record, the Customer Support Manager will send the individual a letter informing them of the decision and the resulting actions or restrictions imposed.
+All letters will be signed by the Customer Support Manager

-All letters will be signed by the Customer Support Manager.
-The individual in question will be given 21 days to appeal in writing, the decision to implement a flag to their account.
-During this period the customer account will show a green flag detailing that a decision regarding an amber or red Flag may be pending and the name of the Senior Manager handling with the case.
+30. The individual in question will be given 21 days to appeal, in writing, the decision to implement a flag to their account.
+During this period the customer account will show the chosen flag as well as the name of the Senior Manager handling the case.

 Records and Access